 - applying evolutionary dynamics to study economics and finance

 - exploiting ideas from statistical mechanics to analyse the dynamics and structuring of social insects

 - applying themes from self-organised criticality to analyse heart arrhythmia

 - employing field theoretic methods to improve our understanding of the statistical mechanics of complex systems

 In our image at the top of the page, the branches represent the connections between individual parts of a complex system.
-The buds and flowers represent the emergence of large scale phenomena out of the connections between microscopic parts.
-The beauty of the image mirrors the way we see the world as we strive to capture that wondeer in our work.
+The buds and flowers represent the emergence of large-scale phenomena out of the interactions between microscopic parts.
+The beauty of the image mirrors the way we see the world as we strive to capture that wonder in our work.